biomejs/website/src/content/blog/biome-v1-9.md

 ### Stable GraphQL formatter and linter

-Biome now formats and lints GraphQL files by default.
+Another brand new feature: Biome now formats and lints GraphQL files by default.

 For now, Biome provides two nursery rules: